codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do young cows eat lunch?
-In the calf-ateria.
+How do you organize a space party?
+You planet.

 ## Daily Trivia

-What was the name of the security vulnerability found in Bash in 2014?
+What is the name of Layer 7 of the OSI model?
- 1. Heartbleed
+ 1. Session
- 2. Bashbug
+ 2. Network
- 3. Stagefright
+ 3. Present
- 4. Shellshock
+ 4. Application

 <details>
   <summary>Answer</summary>
-  Shellshock
+  Application
 </details>